-Donald Trump Jr. ‘Very Worried’ About Being Indicted, Mueller Reported To Have The Evidence In Place
+Donald Trump, Jr ‘Very Worried’ About Being Indicted, Mueller Reported To Have The Evidence In Place

 — Ryan Goodman (@rgoodlaw) November 29, 2018

-The understanding is that if special counsel Mueller is interested in Cohen’s lies to the Congress in the context of the Moscow Project, it stands to reason that he would be equally interested in whether or not Don Jr. perjured himself when giving his testimony.
+The understanding is that if special counsel Mueller is interested in Cohen’s lies to Congress in the context of the Moscow Project, it stands to reason that he would be equally interested in whether or not Trump, Jr. perjured himself when giving his testimony.
 Moreover, anyone who has followed the special counsel’s investigation over the last couple of years would know that he has already gotten a number of Trump associates to plead guilty to making false statements under oath.

-With Cohen’s admission of having perjured to Congress and signing a plea deal with the special counsel now, the Trump camp is in the dark over Mueller’s next move.
-While the feeling is that Mueller might be training his guns on bigger targets, his immediate interest seems to be on Don Jr. It is little wonder, then, that Trump’s firstborn is “very worried” right now.
+With Cohen’s admission of having perjured himself to Congress and signing a plea deal with the special counsel now, the Trump camp is in the dark over Mueller’s next move.
+While the feeling is that Mueller might be training his guns on bigger targets, his immediate interest seems to be on Trump, Jr. It is little wonder, then, that Trump’s firstborn is “very worried” right now.